-- Before doing a DPhil/PhD, try to gain experience by supporting research in some way.
-Ask tutors/ academics in your field how you might assist, or get tutoring or teaching experience with any age group. - During a DPhil/PhD, get university teaching experience or get involved in The Brilliant Club - giving tutorials to outstanding school pupils from disadvantaged backgrounds. - Start building a network around your area of interest.
-Join societies related to your subject, and attend talks at the Careers Service on developing a professional network within academia, and using LinkedIn and other relevant social media. - Search the professional, managerial and support roles advertised on www.jobs.ac.uk for inspiration about other roles in universities.
-Despite there being only a few graduate schemes, most professional-support functions are filled by university graduates. - Get your work out there; submit articles for publication and get involved with outreach in your subject in different public spaces. - Speak at conferences, or organise one yourself. - Apply for internships with non-UK universities and/or industry to gain international and practical experience, e.g., those offered by the Careers Service.
+- Before doing a DPhil/PhD, gain experience by supporting research in some way.
+Ask academics in your field how you might assist, or get tutoring or teaching experience with any age group. - During a DPhil/PhD, get university teaching experience or tutor on programmes such as The Brilliant Club. - Start building a network around your area of interest.
+Join relevant societies, and attend Careers Service talks on developing a professional network within academia - Get your work out there; submit articles for publication and help with outreach events. - Speak at conferences, or organise one yourself. - Apply for internships with non-UK universities and/or industry to gain international and practical experience, for example, those offered by the Careers Service.